cpt-max/Docs/Migrating shaders to ShaderConductor.md

 // in C#
 effect.Parameters["MyTexture"].SetValue(myTexture);
 ```
-Unfortunately there are no effect parameters for samplers currently.
+Unfortunately, there are no effect parameters for samplers currently.
 If you want to assign a sampler state in C#, you have to bind by register.
 You should never rely on automatic register assignment in this case, even if there is only a single sampler in your shader.
 If you want to guarantee your sampler is bound to a specific register, you need to specify the register explicitly in HLSL.
 ```HLSL
 // in HLSL
 SamplerState MySampler : register(s0);